-RECEIPT FOR PERSONNEL POLICY
+RECEIPT FOR POLICY

-I have received a copy of the City of Osseo Personnel Policy and I agree to comply with this policy.
-This policy was approved October 28, 2019, and is effective January 1, 2020.
+I have received a copy of the City of Osseo Employee Personnel Policy and Compensation Plan and I agree to comply with this policy.
+This policy was approved by the Osseo City Council on October 28, 2019, and is effective January 1, 2020.
+A copy of this receipt will be placed in your employee personnel folder.

 Date:

 (signature)

 (printed name)

+-

 (position)